simonambridge/RTFAP2/README.md

 This tight integration between Cassandra and Spark offers huge value in terms of significantly reduced ETL complexity (no data movement to different clusters) and thus reducing time to insight from your data through a much less complex "cohesive lambda architecture" .

-###Jupyter Notebook

-The Jupyter notebook can be found at http://[DSE Host]:8084/notebooks/RTFAP%20Test%20Queries.ipynb

 ###Streaming Analytics

 Streaming analytics code can be found under the directory 'TransactionHandlers'